Don't Let the Gala Become the Mission

 That is where the major gift strategy begins to emerge.

+Not in the centerpieces or the auction packages.
+Not in whether the room looked full or the "right" people seemed to be there.
 Rather, it is in what the event helped reveal about the people who care about your mission.

 Your mission is the mission

-The event is simply one doorway.
 And when we treat it that way, we stop asking the event to do a job it was never meant to do alone.
 We stop letting the gala become the whole fundraising strategy.

-And we start using events for what they can do beautifully: create moments of connection that can be nurtured into deeper trust, stronger relationships, and more meaningful gifts.
+We start using events for what they can do beautifully: create moments of connection that can be nurtured into deeper trust, stronger relationships, and more meaningful gifts.

 Those questions can shift your event from a single fundraising moment into the beginning of a more intentional major gift strategy.